aaronsaray/aaronsaray.com/_posts/2016-05-05-cc10-sanity-check-values.markdown

 tags:
 - php
 ---
-> This entry is republished from the original columns included years ago in the [PHP Architect](http://phparch.com) magazine.
-I really recommend purchasing the magazine to get timely articles, columns and PHP news.

-### Episode 10: Sanity Check: Insane Value!

 When I was growing up, having chocolate milk was a huge treat.
 My mom would mix together some sugar and some dry cocoa powder into the glass and then slowly add milk.
 After some more vigorous stirring, I had my small glass of chocolate milk.
 It was quite the process, but it tasted great.
 Imagine my surprise when I found out that chocolate milk also came from the store pre-mixed!

+### Episode 10: Sanity Check: Insane Value!

 I was visiting a friend the first time I found out about this amazing invention.
 My friend's dad was beginning to pour some chocolate milk for me and he said the phrase "Say when" implying I should say when to stop the flow of rich, delicious pre-mixed chocolate milk into my glass.
 Well, let me tell you, I was so excited about this new discovery, I wanted to have as much as I possibly could.
 I would not say 'when' ever!
 I ended up having an extremely full glass of chocolate milk surrounded by a few drops spilled on the table.
 I wasn't going to stop the flow of milk, no matter what!